jon1nline/django/README.md

     The project already have a registration/login page.

-2nd commit - fblog app created, and also new database for the blog app.
+2nd commit - blog app created, and also new database for the blog app.

     -Created the database for the posts
     -/blog page already shows the blog posts